-Tahr are social animals and form easily recognisable groups; Adult females, yearlings and kids gather together; mature males over 4 years form bachelor groups; while younger males hang out together in separate, smaller groups.
+Tahr are social animals and form easily recognisable groups.
+Adult females, yearlings and kids gather together, mature males over 4 years form bachelor groups, and younger males hang out together in separate, smaller groups.
 Males mix in with the females in their range over the winter breeding season but during the summer months they often travel long distances away from the female groups.

 Tahr and chamois were introduced to this country in the early days of European settlement for sport – to create a hunting resource for residents and tourists.
 Both animals have found the Southern Alps of the South Island ideal habitat.

 New Zealand’s native plants evolved during 80 million years of isolation without any large mammal browsers.
 This makes them particularly vulnerable to damage from introduced mammals.
 Herding browsers such as tahr and chamois cause two-fold damage; firstly by eating native plants; secondly by trampling large areas of vegetation and compactable soils, when herds of animals gather together.